dynamicanupam/Custom_Entity_detection_in_Healthcare_data/ReadMe.md

 6. After that, you need to create a dictionary in which diseases are keys and treatments are values.

-There are eight major tasks that you need to perform to complete the assignment.
+There are eight major tasks we have to perform.
 They are as follows:
 1. Data preprocessing
 2. Concept identification
 3. Defining the features for CRF